Daft Punk: 1987–1992: Early career and Darlin'

 Guy-Manuel de Homem-Christo and Thomas Bangalter met in 1987 while attending the Lycée Carnot secondary school in Paris.
 The two became friends and recorded demos with others from the school.
-In 1992, they formed a guitar group, Darlin', with Bangalter on bass, Homem-Christo on guitar, and Laurent Brancowitz on guitar and drums.
+In 1992, they formed the band Darlin', with Bangalter on bass, Homem-Christo on guitar, and Laurent Brancowitz on guitar and drums.
 The trio named themselves after the Beach Boys song "Darlin", which they covered along with an original composition.
-Both tracks were released on a multi-artist EP under Duophonic Records, a label owned by the London-based band Stereolab, who invited Darlin' to open for shows in the United Kingdom.
+Both tracks were released on a multi-artist EP called Shimmies in Super 8 under Duophonic Records, a label owned by the London-based band Stereolab, who invited Darlin' to open for shows in the United Kingdom.

-Darlin' disbanded after around six months, having produced four songs and played two gigs.
+Darlin' disbanded after around six months, having played two gigs and produced four songs.
 Bangalter described the project as "pretty average".
-Brancowitz pursued music with another band, Phoenix.
-Bangalter and Homem-Christo formed Daft Punk and experimented with drum machines and synthesizers.
-The name was taken from a negative review of Darlin' in Melody Maker by Dave Jennings, who dubbed their music "a daft punky thrash".
+Brancowitz formed another band, Phoenix.
+Bangalter and Homem-Christo formed Daft Punk, using electronic instruments purchased with money Bangalter received for his 18th birthday.
+Their name was taken from a negative review of Darlin' in Melody Maker by Dave Jennings, who dubbed their music "a daft punky thrash".
 The band found the review amusing.
 Homem-Christo said, "We struggled so long to find [the name] Darlin', and [this name] happened so quickly."

 1993–1996: First performances and singles

-In September 1993, Daft Punk attended a rave at EuroDisney, where they met Stuart Macmillan of Slam, co-founder of the Scottish label Soma Quality Recordings.
-The demo tape given to Macmillan at the rave formed the basis for Daft Punk's debut single, "The New Wave", a limited release in 1994.
-The single also contained the final mix of "The New Wave" called "Alive", which was to be featured on Daft Punk's first album.
+In September 1993, Daft Punk attended a rave at EuroDisney organised by the DJ Nicky Holloway, where they met Stuart Macmillan of Slam, the co-founder of the Scottish label Soma Quality Recordings.
+They gave him a demo tape, which formed the basis for Daft Punk's debut single, "The New Wave", a limited release in 1994.
+The single also contained the final mix of "The New Wave" called "Alive", which appeared on Daft Punk's first album.

 Daft Punk returned to the studio in May 1995 to record "Da Funk".
-It became their first commercially successful single.
-After the success of "Da Funk", Daft Punk looked to find a manager.
-The duo settled on Pedro Winter, who regularly promoted them and other artists at his Hype nightclubs.
-They signed with Virgin Records in September 1996 and made a deal to license its tracks to the major label through its production company, Daft Trax.
+After it became their first commercially successful single, they hired a manager, Pedro Winter, who regularly promoted them and other artists at his Hype nightclubs.
+They signed with Virgin Records in September 1996 and made a deal to license tracks through their production company, Daft Trax.
 Bangalter said that while they received numerous offers from record labels, they wanted to wait and ensure that they did not lose creative control.
 He considered the deal with Virgin more akin to a partnership.

-In the mid-to-late nineties, Daft Punk performed live without costumes at various venues.
+In the mid-to-late nineties, Daft Punk performed live at various events, without the costumes they later became known for.
 In 1996, they made their first performance in the United States, at an Even Furthur event in Wisconsin.
 In addition to live original performances, they performed in clubs using vinyl records from their collection.
-They were known for incorporating numerous styles of music into their DJ sets at that time.
+They were known for incorporating numerous styles of music into their DJ sets.